How do I register for the Eureka Stair Climb?

 My workplace has a ‘Matching Gift’ program.
 What do I need to do?

-Many companies offer matched giving programs to their employees and pledge to donate the same amount of money raised by you or pay a lump sum.
+Many companies offer matched giving programs to their employees and pledge to donate the same amount of money raised by you or contribute a lump sum.

-Speak to your HR representative to discuss what information they require, to match your fundraising for The Fred Hollows Foundation.
+Please speak to your HR or CSR representative to discuss what information they require, to match your fundraising for The Fred Hollows Foundation.
 We can provide them with a statement of your fundraising, or an invoice.

 How do I register to become a volunteer at Eureka Stair Climb?

-Simply click on this link and follow the prompt to fill-in the application form
+Simply click on this link and follow the prompts to complete the application form.

 How do I know what role or what location I will be registering for?

-Can I volunteer at the time and in the same location as a friend?
+Can I volunteer at the same time and location as a friend?

-Some roles may need multiple volunteers, so we suggest you mention your friends name in your application and make sure your friend does the same and both of you select the same role and time, when applying and we will try our best to roster you two together.
+Yes, many roles require multiple volunteers.
+We suggest you mention your friends' name in your application and make sure your friend does the same, and that both of you select the same role and time.
+We will do our best to roster you together.

-You will be part of an amazing group of people who help make Eureka Strair Climb possible.
-You cheer on the climber as they undertake this challenge and raise money for The Fred Hollows Foundation.
-Even so this is an unpaid role we like to acknowledge all our volunteers and make sure you enjoy the day.
+You will be part of an fabulous group of people who help make the Eureka Stair Climb possible.
+You will be encouraging climbers as they undertake their challenge and raise money for The Fred Hollows Foundation.

 - Fred Hollows Foundation cap